 Contact Our Indiana C-Section Malpractice Attorney

 If you suspect that the negligence of a doctor, nurse or other medical professional caused you or your child to suffer injury during a C-section delivery, your best course of action is to seek immediate help from an experienced medical malpractice attorney.
-At the Law Office of Kelley J. Johnson, we can put more than 15 years of legal experience on your side as well as a passion for helping injured patients and their loved ones to seek the justice they deserve.
+At the Law Office of Kelley J. Johnson, we can put nearly 20 years of legal experience on your side as well as a passion for helping injured patients and their loved ones to seek the justice they deserve.
 Call or reach us online today to get started with a free and confidential consultation.